danielstegink/HollowKnight.ExaltationExpanded/ExaltationExpanded/Spoilers/PATCH SPOILERS.md

 Void Soul lets you unlock Lordsoul as a separate charm by defeating Pure Vessel on radiant difficulty.

 ## Mod Integrations
-Pale Court compatibility patch currently only makes it so that unlocking King's Honour and glorifying Defender's Crest creates a more powerful version called King's Majesty.

 Charm Changer patch modifies various charms to use the Charm Changer mod's cost and property settings when calculating their power.

+Pale Court compatibility patch applies Exaltation to each of the Pale Court charms.
+See PALE COURT SPOILERS for details.